 Looking for fun things to do in Salt Lake City?
 I’ve got you covered.
-After spending a week here, I’m still buzzing about the incredible food scene and how easy it is to bounce between downtown’s cool spots and those gorgeous mountains.
-Here are my favorite ways to spend your time in Utah’s capital—trust me, you’ll want to stay longer than you planned.
+After spending 2 weeks here, I’m still buzzing about the incredible food scene and how easy it is to bounce between downtown’s cool spots and those gorgeous mountains.
+Here are my favorite ways to spend your time in Utah’s capital in 2025.

 1. Temple Square